TeMyls/Miscellaneous-/Matrix Math/README.md

-# A repo for Matrix Math functions I've written
+# A library of Matrix math functions I've written
+Includes the general Affine transformation in both 2D and 3D